opeyemi-code/Javascript-beginners-project/01-color-flipper/README.md

 ## Introduction

-**Color Flipper** is a personal project that creates an interactive web page to add random colors to the body of the webpage with a click of a button.
+**Color Flipper** is an interactive web page that adds random colors to the body of the webpage with a click of a button.
 This project consists of two webpages, each offering a unique way to apply colors:

 1. **Simple Page**: This webpage allows you to apply colors to the webpage's body using color names such as "aqua," "red", "maroon" and more.